Research Title: Cloud Computing in Sub-Saharan Africa

 Start Date: October 2011

 Accelerated technological advancement has over the years been the driver for both economic and social development.
 It has been the main feature in most developed countries.
-The IT world is currently experiencing a switch from in-house generated computing power into utility-supplied computing resources delivered over the Internet as Web services.
-Cloud Computing enables an ‘on demand’ delivery of infrastructure, applications, and business processes in a security-rich, shared, scalable, and based computer environment over the Internet for a fee.
-At the on set, this research will focus on the potential opportunities of cloud-computing to the Sub-Saharan region of Africa, and furthermore, some of the conditions that could foster or preclude its use.
-This is a particularly opportune time for this research as it is clear that companies are increasingly interested in exploiting the potentials of cloud computing.
-By providing support for academia and business to work together in this important area, we can position institutions to grow significantly and establish their reputation in this critical technology area.
+The IT world is currently experiencing a switch from in-house generated computing power into utility-supplied computing resources delivered over the Internet as services – a new paradigm known as cloud computing.
+Cloud computing technology enables an ‘on demand’ delivery of infrastructure, applications, and business processes in a security-rich, shared and scalable computer environment over the Internet for a fee.
+However, existing research on cloud computing technology, like much of the information systems (IS) and ICT4D literature has largely been focused on the developed countries.